pjsip/pjproject_docs/README.md

 Just pull *pjproject_docs* to your computer, edit, commit, and push the files.
 Once the files are pushed to GitHub, this will trigger a build process in RTD.

+Note:

+- consider creating a branch when editing the docs, especially if the edit is not very trivial, to avoid excessive builds in RTD server.

 ### Creating new documentation version for a new PJSIP release

 Follow the instructions in [Versioning the documentation](#versioning-the-documentation) section below.